 I mean, there's a reason the Cheesecake Factory's Passion Fruit Margarita is one of it's most popular drinks.

-Back in NYC, I noticed that just about every bar I went to had a cocktail with passion fruit and Casamigos, a tequila made in Jalisco, Mexico with George Clooney's name attached to it.
+In NYC, I noticed that just about every bar I went to had a cocktail with passion fruit and Casamigos, a tequila made in Jalisco, Mexico with George Clooney's name attached to it.
 I was immediately curious, because we don't get good passion fruit during the fall season in NYC and it breaks my heart!
 It's either super overpriced, or just not good quality.

 I saw a couple on a date order these bright, beautiful golden drinks at Gansevoort Rooftop in NYC and immediately asked them what it was!
 It was the Ari Gold, essentially a passion fruit margarita with tequila and a spicy rim.
 This recipe is a recreation of this delicious cocktail!